hemangsharma/Telecom-Customer-Churn-Analysis/README.md

 # Telecom-Customer-Churn-Analysis
 This project analyzes a dataset of telecom customers to understand factors contributing to customer churn.

-# Telecom Customer Churn Analysis

-This project analyzes a dataset of telecom customers to understand factors contributing to customer churn.

 **Data:**

 * The dataset contains information about customers, including demographics, service usage, and churn status.